Lagrangian extensions and left symmetric structures on the four-dimensional real Lie superalgebras: Main concepts and definitions

 The converse is not always true.
-There will be several examples that illustrate that in Section \ref{leftsym}.
+Section~\ref{leftsym} provides several examples illustrating this.

-Some subclasses of LSSAs are important as well.
+Certain subclasses of LSSAs are also of particular interest.
 An LSSA with supercommutative right multiplication is called a {\it Novikov superalgebra} (cf. \cite{BN, Xu}).
-Explicitly, a {\it Novikov} superalgebra $(L, \cdot)$ is an LSSA with an additional condition:
+Explicitly, a {\it Novikov} superalgebra $(L, \cdot)$ is an LSSA with an additional condition

 It turns out that there are two superizations of the notion of Novikov algebras.
 The second superization is due to \cite{Bal} (see also \cite{PB}) and will be referred to as {\it Balinsky Novikov superalgebras}, or {\it BN superalgebras} for short.
-They are defined as follows: \begin{enumerate} \item Left symmetry and commutativity:
+They are defined as follows: \begin{enumerate} \item Left-symmetry and commutativity: